 The University of Virginia is a special place, with a language and many long-standing traditions that are unique to Mr. Jefferson’s University.
 Some of these are described below.

 From the beginning, rituals, routines, clubs and societies became a lasting part of life on Grounds.
 Some traditions, like the Jefferson Society founded in 1825, and the Honor System established in 1842, survive to the present.
 Other traditions were succeeded by new ones over time.
 The original school colors of cardinal and gray became today's orange and blue, more visible on a muddy athletic field.
+Throughout its history, the University has also evolved, leading to a more inclusive and diverse student community.
 Through all the continuities and changes, one theme remains: abiding affection for the University—its Lawn, its traditions, its students and professors—continuing unbroken for over 190 years.

 The Honor System